jychstar/NanoDegreeProject/advanced_laneline/README.md

 ---

-###Discussion
+## Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I have played a trick in processing the image: put a mask area to fill out the undesirable background: sky, tress, other cars, etc.